-Background & Context

-In Mis the struggle is for freedom from the family's restrictive way of living- their opinionated, rigid existence.
+Background In Mis the struggle is for freedom from the family's restrictive way of living- their & Context opinionated, rigid existence.
 Internal and external transformations take place in some of the characters.
 We have the exorcism of the evil and the liberation from it.

-TIME PERIOD IN WHICH THIS PLAY IS SET:

-The Great Depression (1929-1933)

-- South Africa made large profits during world war one. - South Africa experienced large economic growth after WW1. - This caused large price increases and inflation - There was economic Flattening in 1920. - From 1923-1929 an economic boom. - On 25 October 1929 (Black Thursday) the New York Stock exchange in Wall Street fall. - This affected the whole world and began the Great depression. - In 1929 agricultural products collapsed. - Farmers had loaned to much money during the profitable years. - When agricultural products collapsed the farmers lost their land.
+TIME PERIOD IN WHICH THIS PLAY IS SET: The Great Depression (1929-1933) South Africa made large profits during world war one.
+South Africa experienced large economic growth after WW1.
+This caused large price increases and inflation There was economic Flattening in 1920.
+From 1923-1929 an economic boom.
+On 25 October 1929 (Black Thursday) the New York Stock exchange in Wall Street fall.
+This affected the whole world and began the Great depression.
+In 1929 agricultural products collapsed.
+Farmers had loaned to much money during the profitable years.
+When agricultural products collapsed the farmers lost their land.
+Drought South Africa was also hit by one of the worst droughts This affected the farmers, they went bankrupt.
+Many people moved to the sition to find work, but there was no work.
+Many people moved to the cities to find work, but there was no work.
+Many worked in the mines underground.
+This was the beginning of the "Poor Whites problem" Background Reza de Wet's plays lean heavily on her background of the playwrights • She is a follower of Chekhov (Drie Susters twee is based on the Russian picymighte Drie Susters.)
+Her plays are inter-textual (involving a relationship between texts) • Many of her plays deal with the deliverance theme, as well as the theme of the older dominating person. • The images of dreaming, flowers, magical realism and the man as the deliverer, are to be found in most of her plays.

-Drought

-- South Africa was also hit by one of the worst droughts - This affected the farmers, they went bankrupt. - Many people moved to the cities to find work, but there was no work. - Many worked in the mines underground. - This was the beginning of the "Poor Whites problem"

-Background of the playwrights

-- Reza de Wet's plays lean heavily on her background - She is a follower of Chekhov (Drie Susters twee is based on the Russian Drie Susters.) - Her plays are inter-textual (involving a relationship between texts) - Many of her plays deal with the deliverance theme, as well as the theme of the older dominating person. - The images of dreaming, flowers, magical realism and the man as the deliverer, are to be found in most of her plays.
+There is a presence of dream and reality in her work

+• The ordinary person, especially the "Calvinistic Afrikaner", can be found in

+her work

-- There is a presence of dream and reality in her work - The ordinary person, especially the "Calvinistic Afrikaner", can be found in her work - In most of her plays people have to deal with exorcism (driving out of evil spirits) and liberation (release).
-For the playwright it is individual liberation not social liberation. - The audience can identify the problems. - The audience is confronted with themselves while they are being liberated.
+In most of her plays people have to deal with exorcism (driving out of evil

+spirits) and liberation (release).
+For the playwright it is individual liberation

+not social liberation.

+The audience can identify the problems.

+The audience is confronted with themselves while they are being

+liberated.

+Plot The play follows the Well- made play structure

+EXPOSITION

+We the Characters Miem, Meisie and Gertie.
+We learn about their fear

+(problem).

+• We learn about the thing that is going to happen.

+We are introduced to the secrets of fear.

+THE INCITING INCIDENT

+The arrival of Konstabel.
+Through him, things start to happen.

+THE RISING ACTION

+The tension builds to conflict.

+The conflict is in the characters- their search for liberation and their

+efforts to exorcise the evil.

+THE CLIMAX

+• This is when Meisie dances through the doorway as a liberated person.

+THE DENOUEMENT/ UNRAVELLING

+The climax is the conclusion

+Calvinistic Characters who speak everyday Afrikaans appropriate to the time of

+Language & dialogue the play.